|

 Read More: Hiking the Multnomah – Wahkeena Falls Loop Trail (Helpful Trail Guide)

-Warrior Rock Lighthouse Point Trail
+The Warrior Rock Lighthouse Trail (Sauvie Island)

 This hike is at the north end of Sauvie Island, which takes a while to get to from Portland.